tharik99/StockVizBI/README.md

 # StockVizBI
-This repository contains a Power BI report, "Stock Visualizer," which provides comprehensive visualizations and analysis of various companies' stock prices, financial metrics, employee metrics, and background details.
+Stock Visualizer is a comprehensive Power BI dashboard designed to analyze and visualize stock market data for publicly listed companies.
+The report provides insights into stock price trends, financial performance, employee metrics, and company background information through interactive visuals.
+The dashboard allows users to explore company performance over time and compare key metrics in an intuitive and visually appealing way.